 At age fourteen while volunteering for a summer camp program near Chicago for differently-abled children, Catherine Faherty knew immediately that this would be her life's work.
 Her university education and training was at Eastern Michigan University in the mid-1970's which featured the first facility in the nation built specifically for teacher training in special education with a laboratory school for students with special needs; Rackham School on the EMU campus.
 There she worked hands-on with students every day before and after her classes, as she studied to become a special education teacher.

 Before settling in North Carolina, Catherine worked in a variety of settings, from a Montessori School in St. Louis, Missouri, to a middle school self-contained classroom for students with learning disabilities in Powder Springs, Georgia.
-She always found herself in positions that required her to create new programs; new ways of doing things, with the freedom to discover and create, according to each of her student's unique needs.
+She consistently found herself in positions that required her to create new programs; new ways of doing things, and enjoyed the freedom to discover and create, according to each of her student's unique needs.

 In Asheville, North Carolina in the mid-1980's, Catherine created a premier model classroom for students with autism at Bell Elementary School in Buncombe County.
 She also taught motivational seminars for teachers and other professionals and eventually joined the internationally recognized TEACCH program in North Carolina as a TEACCH Psychoeducational Specialist/Trainer, bringing along strategies and programs she developed in her classroom, which have since been adopted as many of TEACCH's well-known practices.